cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 ## Kernel support

 For hotplug on Cloud Hypervisor ACPI GED support is needed.
-This can either be achieved by turning on `CONFIG_ACPI_REDUCED_HARDWARE_ONLY` or by using this kernel patch (available in 5.5rc1 and later): https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/patch/drivers/acpi/Makefile?id=ac36d37e943635fc072e9d4f47e40a48fbcdb3f0
+This can either be achieved by turning on `CONFIG_ACPI_REDUCED_HARDWARE_ONLY` or by using this kernel patch (available in 5.5-rc1 and later): https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/patch/drivers/acpi/Makefile?id=ac36d37e943635fc072e9d4f47e40a48fbcdb3f0

-This patch is integrated into the Clear Linux KVM and cloudguest images.

 ## CPU Hot Plug